 Located a 20-minute drive from Pinhão, Quinta do Portal stands beautifully isolated in the middle of their own vineyards.
 It belongs to a century-old winemaking family, who has been here for hundreds of years.
-The estate also houses an excellent restaurant, led by the talented and experienced Chef Milton Ferreira, who uses locally-grown ingredients splendidly paired with in-house wines in a creative way.
-His mastery is recognised worldwide and claimed by each client of the restaurant.
+The estate also houses a splendid restaurant, led by the talented and experienced Chef Milton Ferreira, who uses locally-grown ingredients splendidly paired with in-house wines in a creative way.
+His mastery is recognized worldwide and claimed by each client of the restaurant.

 What to do

-In the heart of the Alto Douro Wine Region, you can get close and personal with the picturesque landscape from a very unique viewpoint with a guided tour through the vineyards at Quinta das Carvalhas.
+In the heart of the Alto Douro Wine Region, you can get close and personal with the picturesque landscape from a unique viewpoint with a guided tour through the vineyards at Quinta das Carvalhas.
 This is the biggest vineyard in the Douro Region, situated on a privileged position overlooking the river.
 On a one-on-one tour, guided by the in-house agriculturalist, you'll have a genuinely unique experience walking around the vineyards side by side with someone who knows them by heart, ending with a tasting of four wines and a cheese platter.

 Also, no trip to the Douro Valley would be complete without some time on the water.
 The journey upriver is one of the most scenic in the world, with staggering views of the dramatic valley covered in bright green rows of grape vines.
 Relax on board of a private sailing boat while cruising upriver and enjoy the vineyards and terraces leading down to the river.